veritrans/veritrans-woocommerce/README.md

 	$veritrans->payment_methods	= array("credit_card", "mandiri_clickpay");
 	```

-## Step 2: Setting up your API keys
+## Step 2: Using the API

-As a final step, you have to set your API keys in order to let yourself get authenticated by Veritrans API.
-The methods to set the keys are different for each API version.
+Before you can start using the wrapper, you have to set your API keys in order to let yourself get authenticated by Veritrans API.
+The methods to set the keys and the response are different for each API version.

 ### V1 API